These Affordable Italian Loafers Have Been Waitlisted 36,000 Times — and Now They're on Sale

 The one tiny gripe I do have with them is that the upper doesn't come pre-treated for water or stain resistance.
 Yes, I understand that this would compromise the buttery softness of the suede, but I'd personally find that to be a worthy trade-off for the anxiety I feel when I wear them outside and happen to spy a foreboding cumulonimbus on the horizon.
 Also, I have, while drinking water, dripped a bit onto my pair — more evidence I shouldn't have nice things — but it quickly dried and left no trace.

-And now for the best part: you can score these fancy feet huggers in seven colors for $50 off while M.Gemi’s Before They Go sale section is an extra 25 percent off through Monday, May 27.
+And now for the best part: you can score these fancy feet huggers in twelve colors for $33 off while M.Gemi’s Before They Go sale section is an extra 20 percent off through Labor Day.
 More popular styles are included in the sale, too, and I’ve highlighted my favorite picks to round out your travel shoe arsenal below.

 Now, if you'll excuse me, I've got a scarf-tying tutorial to mimic.